floooh/oryol/code/Modules/Gfx/README.md

 ```

 The most important method is *Gfx::CreateResource()*, this takes a *Setup Object*,
-and returns a *GfxId* resource handle.
+and returns a *GfxId* resource handle which represents the created resource object.

 The Setup Object describes the type of the resource to be created, how it should be
-created (for instance from a file, or a chunk of memory), and often additional
+created (for instance from a file, or a chunk of memory), and (usually) additional
 initialization attributes.

 There is no explicite Gfx method to discard a resource.
 This is handled under the
-hood by the *GfxId*, which manages a resource use count (and thus works like a
+hood by the *GfxId* object, which manages a resource use count (and thus works like a
 smart pointer to the resource).
 When the last *GfxId* of a resource is destroyed,
 the resource itself is also destroyed.